 Next Action Options Defined

-Use the Next Action options to define how the system should move through a batch of chained records based on a given call result or disposition code.
+Use the Next Action options to define how the system should move through a batch of chained records based on a given delivery result, delivery result, or disposition code.
 The options are as follows:

 The table below illustrates the mandatory Retry options for each Next Actions option: